amazansky/deathswap/README.md

 ### Installation:

+#### Compile it yourself!
+*NOTE: It's also possible to compile the plugin in an IDE, however the provided instructions use the command line.*

-*   Clone this repository to your computer
+*   Clone or download this repository to your computer.
+*   Ensure you have the [Java Development Kit (JDK)](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) installed.
+Version 8 or higher of the JDK is required.
 *   [Download](https://maven.apache.org/download.cgi) and [install](https://maven.apache.org/install.html) Maven.
 It is used to get dependencies for the plugin.
+*   On the command line, change directories to the root folder of the plugin, then run `mvn clean install`.
+*   Drag the `deathswap-0.1.0.jar` file generated into your plugins folder, reload, and enjoy!

 ### Config:

 #### config.yml

-*   gameWorld-name - This sets the name of your gameWorld (Just use something unique please)
+*   gameWorld-name - This sets the name of your gameWorld (Use something unique)
 *   difficulty - This sets the default difficulty
-*   swap-time - This sets the default value of max-swap-time
+*   swap-time - This sets the default value of swap-time

 *TODO: Implement swap time which changes after a certain length of time (e.g. swaps every 3 minutes after first 20 minutes)*

-### Supported minecraft versions:
+### Supported Minecraft versions:

 *   1.15.2
 *   1.15.1